 Teaching and Asking for Generous Giving

-Below you can find three diocesan resources to help you hone your messaging before you begin to ask people for financial support.
+Below you can find four diocesan resources to help you hone your messaging before you begin to ask people for financial support.

 - The second is a series of examples to help you plan and write a sermon on generosity and giving within the context of the Christian faith.
 You can also find a series of sermon notes based on the lectionary for harvest time on the national church's giving pages.